compreno-semantics/compreno-corpus/README.md

 15	.	.
 PUNCT	_	_	3	punct	_	_
 ```

 The final UD-markup includes three levels: morphological, syntactic, and semantic.
-The UD presentation has its own morphology and syntax, therefore, the corresponding information in the Compreno model is converted into the UD format.
+The UD presentation has its own morphology and syntax, therefore, the corresponding information in the ABBYY Compreno model is converted into the UD format.
 As far as the semantic relations are concerned, the UD format does not have the semantic level, so the information about the SCs and the deep slots is added to the UD markup in the way it is presented in Compreno.

 Now let us examine the conversion of morphology and syntax in more detail.